-- All registered managers are professionally qualied in line with the requirements of regulations and national minimum standards. - All social workers are professionally qualified and registered individually with HCPC (from December 19 to be transferred to Social Work England).
-Some have post qualifying specialist awards and experience related to working with children and young people in foster care. - A considerable number of people work for our organisation on an independent, selfemployed basis across a variety of roles.
-This may include workers who support young people and encourage participation, education sta, therapists and independent fostering panel members, chairs and vice chairs.
-All our sta have appropriate experience and qualications and have access to supervision and support with a dedicated line manager. - Safer recruitment and right to work checks and enquiries are carried out on all sta to ensure that the welfare of children and young people are safeguarded.
-For all sta including casual and self-employed sta verication of any necessary formal qualications is obtained. - All staff who undertake work for us on a permanent, casual and self-employed basis, are covered by appropriate professional indemnity and public liability insurance.
+- All registered managers are professionally qualified in line with the requirements of regulations and national minimum standards. - All of our Social Workers hold recognised Social Work qualifications and are registered with Social Care Wales.
+Our Responsible Individual and Manager also have Management Qualifications suitable for the roles.
+Some have post-qualifying specialist awards and experience related to working with children and young people in foster care. - A considerable number of people work for our organisation on an independent, selfemployed basis across a variety of roles.
+This may include workers who support young people and encourage participation, education staff, therapists and independent fostering panel members, chairs and vice chairs.
+All our staff have appropriate experience and qualifications and have access to supervision and support with a dedicated line manager. - Safer recruitment and right to work checks and enquiries are carried out on all staff to ensure that the welfare of children and young people is safeguarded.
+For all staff, including casual and self-employed staff, verification of any necessary formal qualifications is obtained. - All staff who undertake work for us on a permanent, casual and self-employed basis are covered by appropriate professional indemnity and public liability insurance.